ShuuheiAlb/malatang-optimiser/README.md

 # Malatang Optimiser

-This Excel-based tool helps you build a better Malatang bowl - choosing ingredients and portion sizes that keep a good macro balance (protein, carbs, fat) and overall variety, while staying within your budget.
+This file lets you build a better Malatang bowl by choosing ingredients and portion sizes that maintain good macro balance (protein, carbs, fat) and overall variety while staying within your budget.

-It's powered by Excel's Solver, so no coding required.
-You can adjust things like max weight, number of ingredients, and your preferred macro ratio - and it’ll suggest a combo that tries to balance all of that.
-Set your preference and hit Solve.
+It's powered by Excel's Solver, so no coding required!
+You can adjust parameters like maximum weight, number of ingredients, and your preferred macro ratio, and it’ll suggest the combination of portions that balance all of that.

 ## Data Collection & Methodology

+**Ingredient Data:**
-I pull the ingredient names from this site: [Maigoo – Malatang Ingredient List](https://m.maigoo.com/goomai/160395.html) which is then translated into English.
+I sourced ingredient names from [Maigoo – Malatang Ingredient List](https://m.maigoo.com/goomai/160395.html), then translated them into English.

+**Nutritional Information:**
-After that, I looked up the nutritional info manually for each item using [China Food Nutrition Database](https://nlc.chinanutri.cn/fq/).
-For this part, no automation yet and still in progress — there’s a lot of veggie types.
-So the dataset isn’t perfect, but hopefully it’s enough to get the optimisation idea across.
+I manually collected each ingredient data using the [China Food Nutrition Database](https://nlc.chinanutri.cn/fq/).
+This process isn't automated yet and is still in progress - there are still many vegetable varieties to cover.
+So the dataset isn't perfect, but hopefully it's enough to get the optimisation concept across.

+**Optimisation Algorithm:**
+This uses a simplified Lasso-style formula to balance multiple priorities:
+- Macro ratio proximity to your target
+- Total weight constraints
+- Number of ingredient variety

-If you’ve got cleaner data, feel free to plug it into the Excel and go wild.
+*If you’ve got cleaner data, feel free to plug it into the Excel template and experiment!*

-Underneath it uses a simplified Lasso-style formula to juggle multiple priorities: how close the macro ratio is to your target, total weights and number of ingredients.
+## How to Use

+1. Open the Excel file
+2. Adjust your preferences:
+   - Maximum total weight
+   - Number of ingredients desired
+   - Target macro ratio (protein:carbs:fat)
+   - Budget constraints
+3. Run Excel's Solver
+4. Review the optimized ingredient selection and portions

-## Inspo
+## Inspiration

-When picking up stuff for Malatang bowl, it's super easy to overload on heavy ingredients like tofus or enoki mushrooms - and the grams (and price) can add up really fast.
+When building a Malatang bowl, it's easy to overload on heavy stuff like tofu or enoki mushrooms - and the weight (and thus cost) can ramp up really quickly.

-I want to be able to optimise this.
-Limitation is, I didn’t have access to super detailed ingredient data (exact weights, macros, prices, etc), but if you do - well, I’ve got the template for you.
+I wanted to create an optimisation solution for this common problem.
+While I didn't have access to detailed ingredient data (exact weights, macros, prices), I've built a flexible template that can accommodate better data sources in case available.